Kalb-Ramond field, black holes and black strings in (2 + 1)D

 \newsec{BTZ black hole}

-Unlike in higher dimensional gravity, in three dimensional gravity, the Riemann curvature tensor is determined completely by the Einstein tensor or equivalently the energy momentum tensor of the matter content.
-The Weyl curvature tensor is also identically zero.
-Therefore, in the absence of matter the only solution is (locally) flat spacetime.
-However, in the case the cosmological constant is nonzero and negative, it has black hole solution \refs{\Banadoswn,\ \Banadosgq}.
+Unlike in higher dimensional gravity, in three dimensional gravity, the Riemann curvature tensor is determined completely by the Einstein tensor or equivalently the energy momentum tensor of the matter content.\foot{The Weyl curvature tensor is also identically zero.
+Thus, there are no physical excitations or propagating gravitons.} Therefore, in the absence of matter the only solution is (locally) flat spacetime.
+However, in the case the cosmological constant is non-zero and negative, it has black hole solution \refs{\Banadoswn,\ \Banadosgq}.
 The solution is referred to as BTZ black hole.
 It is a solution of Einstein equations in three spacetime dimensions with negative cosmological constant and without matter or fields.

-The BTZ black hole is related to global $AdS_3$ or the $SL(2, \IR)$ group manifold by a global coordinate transformation. $AdS_3$ in global coordinates is described by the metric \eqn\za{ ds^2 = l^2(d\theta^2 - \cosh^2\theta d\varphi^2 + \sinh^2\theta d\psi^2), } where $l$ is the radius of curvature and it is related to the (negative) cosmological constant $\Lambda$. $\psi$ is an angle variable and it has period $2\pi$.
-The time coordinate $\varphi$ takes its values in $\IR$ and the radial coordinate $\theta$ takes its values in $[0, \infty)$.
-We next discuss the coordinate transformation and obtain the BTZ black hole from \za.
+The BTZ black hole is related to global $AdS_3$ (\ie, the universal cover of the $SU(1, 1) \cong SL(2, \IR)$ group manifold,) by a global coordinate transformation. $AdS_3$ (which here always denotes the infinitely-sheeted universal covering space of $SU(1, 1) \cong SL(2, \IR)$) is described in global coordinates by the metric \eqn\za{ ds^2 = l^2(d\theta^2 - \cosh^2\theta d\varphi^2 + \sinh^2\theta d\psi^2), } where $l$ is the radius of curvature and it is related to the (negative) cosmological constant $\Lambda$. $\psi$ is an angle variable and it has period $2\pi$.
+The time coordinate $\varphi$ takes its values in $\IR$ and thus it is not compact.
+The radial coordinate $\theta$ takes its values in $[0, \infty)$.
+We next discuss the coordinate transformation and obtain the BTZ black hole from $AdS_3$.